vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 - The pipeline by default investigates the desynchrony effects (power suppression effects, active < baseline).
 You might be interested in synchrony effects (active > baseline).
 If so, you can uncomment lines 374-375 and comment out line 376 to have an option for both analyses.

 # Updates
-- On 06/0621, a new version of the pipeline was added to the repository, [process_ft_dics.m](https://github.com/vyoussofzadeh/DICS-beamformer-for-Brainstorm/blob/master/process_ft_dics.m).
+- On 06/0621, a new version of the pipeline [process_ft_dics.m](https://github.com/vyoussofzadeh/DICS-beamformer-for-Brainstorm/blob/master/process_ft_dics.m) was added to the repository.
 For convenience, variable inputs have been integrated into a BS option GUI interface.
+The [process_ft_sourceanalysis_DICS_BF.m](https://github.com/vyoussofzadeh/DICS-beamformer-for-Brainstorm/blob/master/process_ft_sourceanalysis_DICS_BF.m) should produce the same results as the new version.

 <!-- <img src="images/4_screenshot.png" width="500"> -->